 For more healthy muffin recipes, be sure to check out these Banana Protein Muffins and Kodiak Cakes Blueberry Muffins!

-- Oats: Rolled oats are best to use for this recipe since they provide a chewier texture.
+- Old-fashioned rolled oats: Traditional rolled oats are best to use for this recipe since they provide a chewier texture.
 You can sub in quick oats if desired, however the texture won’t be quite as chewy.
 If you require a gluten-free option, be sure to use GF certified oats.

 - Oat flour: Helps make these muffins more “muffin-like.”
 You can purchase pre-made oat flour at the store or blend up oats in the blender until a flour-like consistency is achieved.

-- Milk: I used almond milk but you can easily sub in another plant-based alternative or regular dairy-based milk.
+- Milk: I used almond milk but you can easily sub in your milk of choice.
+Look for a variety with no added sugar.
+We like unsweetened almond milk.

-- Bananas: Help to naturally sweeten the muffins and add some extra moisture.
-Use overripe bananas for best results.
+- Over ripe bananas: Help to naturally sweeten the muffins and add some extra moisture.
+Pro Tip: Keep a stash of overripe bananas in your freezer for easy baking.

-- Baking Powder: To help the muffins rise when they’re baking and to help create a light and fluffy texture.
+- Baking Powder: To help the muffins rise and become light & fluffy.

-- Maple syrup and vanilla extract: Along with the banana, these sweeten and flavour the muffins.
+- Pure maple syrup and vanilla extract: Along with the banana, these sweeten and flavor the muffins.
 You can use honey in the place of the maple syrup if you prefer.
+Always be sure to use pure maple syrup, not the flavored corn syrup version people often use for pancakes.

 - Add-ins: You can have lots of fun with the add-ins and toppings for these muffins.
 We used blueberries and almonds; strawberries and coconut; banana and chocolate chips; and apples and cinnamon, but you feel free to experiment with different options like the ones listed below!

-- Line a muffin tin with silicon muffin liners or generously spray a muffin tin with non-stick cooking spray to prevent the cups from sticking.
+- Line a muffin tin with silicon muffin liners or generously spray a muffin pan with non-stick cooking spray to prevent the cups from sticking.

 - Add the dry ingredients including the oatmeal, ground oat flour, baking powder, cinnamon and salt to a large bowl and mix until combined.
 Set aside.

-- In a separate bowl, mash the banana, and then add the eggs, maple syrup, milk and vanilla extract.
+- In a medium bowl, mash the banana, and then add the eggs, maple syrup, milk and vanilla extract.
 Whisk until combined.

 - Slowly add the wet ingredients to the dry ingredients and mix until combined.

-- With a spoon, add batter to each muffin cup, filling each close to the top.
+- With a spoon, add muffin batter to each of the muffin cups, filling each close to the top.
 Add desired toppings to the top of each cup.
-You may wish to press the toppings into the muffin slightly to get some of the ingredients closer to the centre.
+You may wish to press the toppings into the muffin slightly to get some of the ingredients closer to the center.

 - Bake for 20-23 minutes or until inserted toothpick comes out clean.

-- Allow muffins to cool before removing from muffin tin.
+- Allow muffins to cool completely on a wire rack before removing from muffin tin.

 Tips for the Best Oatmeal Muffins